terra-campaigns/degenesis/_notions/inklings.md

 	- Towering image "gives you hope"
 	- Doors and windows shut: inside circular spore field grows
 	- Rift centipede inside (viper statblock | CD - venon kills in 1d12h | as long as an arm | mental symbiosis with bioknetic)
+- [ ] City covered in gossamer
+- [ ] An attack is being formed by the psychonauts
+- [ ] Set up by Dexter of someone carrying burn
+- [ ] Sasha would be a great Anabaptist

 %% kanban:settings
 ```